ZJU-UoE-CCW-LAB/scCDC/README.md

 If you want to use Seurat V4, please check the [scCDC version 1.3](https://github.com/ZJU-UoE-CCW-LAB/scCDC/tree/sccdc-1.3).
 ## Quick start
+scCDC operates under the assumption that contamination is specific to each individual sample.
+Therefore, scCDC should be applied to one sample at a time.
 If you have a Seurat Object that contains clustering information, the typical scCDC workflow would be:

 ``` R